 Akismet is a plugin that prevents spam.
 If you have ever run a WordPress blog before, you will know how much of an issue spam comments can be.
 Akismet takes care of all of those.

 It is amazing how quickly spammers find new blogs and websites and yours will be no exception.
 These spam links are not only annoying but with what they share, they can even be harmful to you and your readers.

 For this reason, it’s important to make sure that you have Akismet or some other anti-spam plugin from the beginning.

 Emailing List Builder

-If you ask any established blogger how they get most of their sales (for those selling products), the vast majority will say that they get them from their mailing list.
+If you ask any established law firm how they stay in touch with their clients (both previous and potential), the vast majority will say that they get them from their mailing list.

 Mailing lists are often slow to build, and they require a lot of time and effort to cultivate.
-It is for this reason that I recommend beginning to build your mailing list as early as possible – having a good email list is a big step for becoming a successful blogger.
+It is for this reason that I recommend beginning to build your mailing list as early as possible – having a good email list is a big step toward creating a successful law blog.